-Your subdomain paths can be configured in many different ways so as to tweak, protect and control how your images are delivered.
+Your domain paths can be configured in many different ways so as to tweak, protect and control how your images are delivered.

 The option panel can be accessed by clicking the gear icon located at the right of the path description in the domain listing.

-All options can be accessed by opening the Advanced configuration part of the panel save for Fallback which is directly accessible.
+All options can be accessed by opening the Advanced configuration part of the panel save for Authentication and Fallback which are directly accessible.

 Options are listed here in alphabetical order.